 Some additional controversial highlights have included Milton Friedman’s 1976 win, which caused international protests; the 1994 prize to John Nash in part due to his alleged anti-semitism; and the 2005 prize to Robert Aumann, because he used game theory in his work to argue against dismantling Israeli settlements in Palestine (I would personally be terrified even trying to publish that in 2020).

-On a personal note, I do remember as an economics undergraduate and in graduate study that my female peers generally surpassed me, even when I was trying my best.
+On a personal note, for whatever reason, I do remember as an economics undergraduate and in initial graduate study that my female peers generally surpassed me, even when I was trying my best.
 I have no idea why, and this is entirely anecdotal, but that’s definitely what I noticed.
 Now, admittedly, it might not have been necessarily hard to surpass me as an undergraduate in economics, but I promise most of the ladies were excellent role models and very skilled.
 I do wonder about differences in opportunity costs facing men and women, societal pressures, or just the historical bias of the committee in having an impact; but I try to know better than to speak too much where I am very unqualified.

 Additionally, as a number of internet articles and opinion editorials (but somewhat little research) demonstrates, there is criticism of the prize for putting economics on a pedestal relative to the other social sciences.
 Many of these criticisms argue this primarily because they believe there is simply not good enough reason for economics to be valued more than similar “human or social science” disciplines like political science, anthropology, sociology, and psychology; or even humanities like history and philosophy.